Canada Goose beats revenue estimates on China demand, online boost

-Canada Goose Holdings Inc (GOOS.TO), on Thursday beat analysts' estimates for fourth-quarter revenue, helped by surging online sales and strong demand for the apparel maker's luxury parkas in China.
+(Reuters) -Canada Goose Holdings Inc on Thursday beat analysts’ estimates for fourth-quarter revenue, helped by surging online sales and strong demand for the apparel maker’s luxury parkas in China.

 Demand in China has risen as the country’s wealthy, who usually make the bulk of their purchases while traveling abroad, shop more online and in local stores as restrictions ease.